polyphony-chat/docs/docs/blog/posts/2024-02-19-x509-in-polyproto.md

 In polyproto, the maximum length of this certification path is 1, meaning a Root Certificate may only issue leaf certificates.
 Cutting out middlemen makes it hard to scale to monstrous levels of centralization, as the service provider behind the Certificate Authority cannot effectively delegate the task of managing certificates to other trusted service providers.
+It also means that the chain of trust is way easier to verify.

-All of these things combined should make hosting your one home server viable, which, in the context of Certificate Authorities, means way more, smaller CAs, instead of a few big CAs (with middlemen CAs).
+All of these things combined should make developing and/or hosting your one home server always be a viable option, which, in the context of Certificate Authorities, means way more, smaller CAs, instead of a few big CAs (with middlemen CAs).

 !!! quote "Authors note"